barryclark/jekyll-now/_posts/lgl-guide.md

 ##### Running LGL

-I put all these files in one folder.
+I put all the above files in one folder, /homologyLGL.
 This folder will also be the destination for generated LGLs.
 Navigating to the lgl.x.x/ directory, modify the conf_file for a particular run.
-Open conf_file and make edits:
 ```
+#Locations of the folder for this run, and the .ncol file
-tmpdir = '/path/to/outputdirectory'
+tmpdir = 'home/claire/homologyLGL'
-inputfile='homology.ncol'
+inputfile='home/claire/homologyLGL/homology.ncol'

+#Generate a full LGL, not just the minimal spanning tree (MST)
+treelayout = '1'
+usemst = '1'

+#No edgeweight, so:
+useoriginalweights = '0'
 ```

-Change destination folder
-Change mst
+Then just run lgl
 ```
-lgl.pl
+./bin/lgl.pl conf_file
 ```

-lgl.pl can take hours depending on the size of the network.
+It took about 5 seconds to create my 3 line network, but it can take hours depending on the size of the network/speed of the computer.

 ##### Conclusion